jnferner/blog/source/_drafts/theories-of-consciousness.md

   - Hard: why is behavior accompanied by consciousness?
 If we can explain all human behavior as a series of processes going on in the neurons, why is there "a light on inside".
 Why are we not all philosophical zombies?
   - Real: how do the physical and the chemical processes in the brain result in the properties we associate with consciousness?
 This formulation evolved as an answer to the [perceived inadequacy of the easy and hard problems](https://aeon.co/essays/the-hard-problem-of-consciousness-is-a-distraction-from-the-real-one).

 I will summarize what, through my own conclusions, each of the theories presented has to say about some of these problems.
-I highlight them because the answer to what happens to zombies teleporting into chinese rooms has extreme consequences for AI and the possibility of mind uploads, which are topics that are very dear to me.
+I highlight them because the answer to what happens to zombies teleporting into chinese rooms has extreme consequences for the feasability of mind uploading, which is a topic very dear to me.

 All right, all cought up?
 Again, if you know these already, you might be angry at me for not doing them justice, I know.
 But they are not the focus of this post, so we must compromise.